 Sustainable World: An Introductory Course for Sustainability Majors & Minors at a Large University

-Sonya Remington, School of Sustainability, Arizona State University
+Sonya Remington, Arizona State University at the Tempe Campus

 The course is lecture- and discussion-based with a 1.5 hour lecture each week taught by the professor for 65+ students and a 1.5 hour 'breakout session' each week taught by a TA with 20 - 30 students.
 It is an introduction to sustainability focused on human-nature interactions and the problem-solving methods of sustainability science.

 Daniel Sherman, University of Puget Sound